hmrc/register-country-by-country-reporting-frontend/README.md

-# Register Country By Country Reporting Frontend

-This is a placeholder README.md for a new repository
+# register-country-by-country-reporting-frontend

 ## Info

-This service allows a user((agent, client or organisation)) to register as a CBCR administrator.
+This service allows a user(agent, client or organisation) to register as a CBCR administrator.

-This service has a corresponding back-end service, namely register-country-by-country-reporting.
+This service has a corresponding back-end service, namely register-country-by-country-reporting can be viewed [here](https://github.com/hmrc/register-country-by-country-reporting) which integrates with HOD, i.e. DES/ETMP.

 ### Dependencies